qgis/QGIS-Documentation/docs/user_manual/working_with_mesh/mesh_properties.rst

 Mesh vector dataset can be styled using various types of :guilabel:`Symbology`:

-* **Arrows**: vectors are represented with arrows at the same place as they are defined in the raw dataset (i.e. on the nodes or centre of elements) or on a user-defined grid (hence, they are evenly distributed).
+* **Arrows**: vectors are represented with arrows at the same place as they are defined in the raw dataset (i.e. on the nodes or center of elements) or on a user-defined grid (hence, they are evenly distributed).
   The arrow length is proportional to the magnitude of the arrow as defined in the raw data but can be scaled by various methods.